PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

 # API Endpoints

-- `/jupyterlab-polus-render/image/(.+)`: Serves images at a specfied path.
-Does not serve directories.
+- `/jupyterlab-polus-render/image/(.+)`: Serves tiff images and zarr datasets at a specfied path.

 ## Contributing